-- SAM-e: A naturally occurring molecule present in all living cells, SAM-e has been found in some studies to work just as well as antidepressants in treating major depressive disorder, and in other studies to actually work better than tricyclic antidepressants.
-The best results have been seen with intravenous and injection therapy, though oral supplements have also shown to be effective.
-The typical dose is 800-1,600 milligrams daily for up to six weeks.
+- SAM-e: A naturally occurring molecule present in all living cells, SAM-e has been found in some studies to work just as well as antidepressants in treating major depressive disorder and, in other studies to work better than tricyclic antidepressants.
+The best results have been seen with intravenous and injection therapy, although oral supplements have also shown to be effective.
+The typical dose is 800 to 1,600 milligrams daily for up to 6 weeks.

-- L-Theanine: This is an amino acid found in green tea, and studies have found that supplements can help reduce symptoms of depression and improve cognitive function in people with depression.
-In a recent 2017 study, eight weeks of supplements (250 mg/day) improved symptoms of depression and anxiety, sleep, and cognitive function.
+- L-theanine: This is an amino acid found in green tea, and studies have found that supplements can help reduce symptoms of depression and improve cognitive function in people with depression.
+In a recent 2017 study, 8 weeks of supplements (250 mg/day) improved symptoms of depression and anxiety, sleep and cognitive function.

 Could a downward dog really help make you feel better?
 Studies suggest it might.
 When researchers had depressed veterans participate in twice-weekly yoga classes for eight weeks, they found that after the study was over, the vets had a significant reduction in depressive symptoms.

-An earlier 2014 review of 47 trials with over 3,500 participants also found that mindfulness meditation improved anxiety, depression, and pain.
+An earlier 2014 review of 47 trials with more than 3,500 participants also found that mindfulness meditation improved anxiety, depression and pain.

-The idea is to train your mind to recognize negative thoughts, and let them pass by, rather than believing them or engaging with them as much.
-To get started, take a mindfulness meditation class in your area, or try some guided recordings such as those you can find online.
+The idea is to train your mind to recognize negative thoughts and let them pass by, rather than believing them or engaging with them as much.
+To get started, take a mindfulness meditation class in your area or try some guided recordings like those you can find online.

 “Six common depression types,” Harvard Health, January 2017, https://www.health.harvard.edu/mind-and-mood/six-common-depression-types.